Ordering Power is Sanctioning Power: Sanction Evasion-MEV and the Limits of On-Chain Enforcement: Related Works

 \section{Related Works}

 Recent work has quantitatively examined the impact of regulation and sanctions on blockchain systems.
 Zola et al.~\cite{zola2024assessing} analyze the effectiveness of financial sanctions on sanctioned entities in the Bitcoin ecosystem.
 Wahrstätter et al.~\cite{wahrstatter2024blockchain} study blockchain censorship under regulatory pressure, analyzing how OFAC sanctions affect transaction inclusion at the consensus and infrastructure layers.
 Liu et al.~\cite{liu2025evasion} investigate the effectiveness of blockchain sanctions using Tornado Cash as a case study on Ethereum, focusing on post-sanction fund propagation under enforcement.
-While these studies provide important insights into sanction-induced censorship and enforcement effectiveness, they do not offer a comprehensive empirical analysis of on-chain sanction enforcement behavior itself across centralized stablecoins.
+Practitioner reports have also provided USDT statistics on blacklisting and fund flows, but they do not systematically analyze sanction evasion itself and the underlying ordering-layer race~\cite{blocksec_frozon}.

 The earliest empirical studies on Maximal Extractable Value (MEV) were conducted by Daian et al. \cite{daian2020flash}, with subsequent contributions from Torres et al. \cite{torres2021frontrunner} and Qin et al. \cite{qin2022quantifying}.
 These works laid the foundation for understanding the prevalence and impact of MEV in blockchain ecosystems.
 Later, Weintraub et al. \cite{weintraub2022flash} applied similar methods to measure the occurrence of MEV within private pools, while Li et al. \cite{li2023demystifying} specifically examined MEV activities within Flashbots bundles.
 From a theoretical perspective, Mazorra et al. \cite{mazorra2022price} employed game theory to analyze the strategies of MEV participants, offering a deeper understanding of their behavior in the market.
 Additionally, various works have explored mitigation strategies for MEV at the DeFi application layer~\cite{ma2025surviving, milionis2024automated, zhang2025maximal} or consensus layer~\cite{bormet2025beat}, aiming to reduce its negative impacts on fairness and security.
+However, none of these studies has identified MEV arising from sanctions evasion.